 Da Nang city is in the central part of Vietnam, which is 776 km from Hanoi to the north and 961 km from Ho Chi Minh City to the south.
-Da Nang borders Thua Thien Hue province in the north, Quang Nam province in the west and south, and the East Sea (South China Sea) in the east.
+Da Nang borders Thua Thien Hue province in the north, Quang Nam province in the west and south, and the South China Sea in the east.
 The city is the central location connecting three famous UNESCO world heritage sites, including Hue Imperial Citadel, My Son Sanctuary, and Hoi An Ancient Town.
-Besides, the Hoang Sa island district is also a part of this city.
+The Hoang Sa island district is also a part of this city.

 As a result, Da Nang is a city with a prime location playing a crucial role in developing as well as maintaining tourism, economy, trading and military defense; for tourists, this city is always the top destination in Vietnam.
 Let’s check out the video of Da Nang!

 To familiarize you with the way of getting around the city, we would like to introduce you to the Da Nang tourist map, which includes its most popular destinations as well as other useful information such as restaurants, bars, and shopping.
 Download it for offline use and quick access.

 Positioned in the central part of the country, Da Nang experiences a tropical monsoon climate that has two distinct seasons: a rainy season (from August to December) and a dry season (from January to July).
 Particularly, the rainy season in Da Nang is synonymous with days of uninterrupted rain.
 October is the wettest month of the year with high precipitation.
 So, traveling in Da Nang in the rainy season may limit the range of outdoor activities.
 The dry season, in contrast, is often humidly hot and cloudy.
 The hottest month is reported in June with the temperature reaching 34 °C on average.